cfallin/treeos/README.md

 mode 13h).
 This *should* work on any reasonable PC hardware at all, though I've only tested it on a virtual machine (QEMU).

+The default version `floppy.img` is actually a 4-sector (2KB) demo, but `make floppy_1sector.img` will build a true 1-sector (512-byte) demo, missing only the text on the screen.

 Building and Running under QEMU
 ===============================